 With Office Protect, MSPs can stay on top of their clients’ security events and reports without having to go through the ordeal of shuffling through multiple security settings or apps.
 Not only does this save time, but it also allows MSPs to stay abreast of the latest security-related developments.

-On its own, even the basic version of Office 365 consists of several security features and settings that are designed to keep user data safe.
+On its own, even the basic version of Microsoft 365 consists of several security features and settings that are designed to keep user data safe.
 The problem lies in the time and knowledge it takes to competently manage those security settings.
 Thus, many users remain unaware of the options available to them.

 As mentioned earlier, SMBs comprise a cost-sensitive target audience.
 When discussing security options with them, trying to up-sell Enterprise versions or third-party applications is futile.